robert72127/alicedb/README.md

 ##### Table

-Main abstraction for accesing persistent data by Nodes, It's stores deltas, datastructure for efficient search of keys and changes accesing.
+Main abstraction for accesing persistent data by Nodes, It's stores deltas, datastructure for efficient search of keys and tuple accesing.
 Is responsible for compressing deltas and garbage collection.
 Supports standard operations of insert delete search .